khaors/geocompr/main.md

 R has the capability to model people in zones, and interface with ABM software such as NetLogo.
 Combined with its geographical capabilities, demonstrated in this book, R would seem an appropriate language for such developments to take place.
 Of course this should be done in ways that build-on and extend existing work in the area.
-R's 'ecological niche' in transport modelling software could be around the integration of detailed geographic analysis techniques with more widely known and used statistical techniques used in transport research.<!-- and advanced statistical technical so far less commonly applied.-->
+R's 'ecological niche' in transport modelling software could be around the integration of detailed geographic and advanced statistical analysis methods with techniques already used in transport research.

 ## Exercises {#ex-transport}